Bowman leads Texas Tech past No. 15 Oklahoma State, 41-17

 Bowman completed 35 of 46 passes in his Big 12 debut, guiding the nation’s top offense to 621 total yards.
 Demarcus Felton added a pair of rushing touchdowns for Texas Tech and finished with 121 yards rushing on 12 carries.

-“(Bowman’s) not hesitant for a young guy to do what he’s doing,” Texas Tech coach Kliff Kingsbury said.
-“It’s impressive.
-I’ve been in his shoes and coached young guys, and he just cuts it loose.”

-Nine Red Raiders caught passes in the win, with Ja’Deion High leading the way with eight catches for 79 yards and Antoine Wesley and Zach Austin finishing with seven catches apiece.
+Nine Red Raiders caught passes, with Ja’Deion High leading the way with eight catches for 79 yards.
+Antoine Wesley and Zach Austin finished with seven catches apiece, courtesy of the first-year quarterback who was making his first start away from Lubbock.

+The win was Texas Tech’s first over a top-15 team since 2011, and it capped a welcomed September turnaround after the loss to the Rebels.

+“Everybody’s all in,” Felton said.
+“The coaches are all in, the players and nobody is taking short corners.”

 Justice Hill rushed 12 times for 111 yards and a touchdown for the Cowboys (3-1, 0-1), the 10th straight game the junior has scored.
 Tylan Wallace had seven catches for 123 yards.